ricardobeat/require-tree/README.md

 ### Limitations

-`require-tree` must always be required in the local scope, and never shared between modules.
+`require-tree` must always be required in the local scope, never shared between modules or as a global.
 Paths are resolved relative to the parent module, like `require` itself, so it's behaviour depends on `module.parent` being set correctly.
 If necessary, you can use absolute paths (`__dirname + '/path'`) or set the `NODE_PATH` environment variable.